 Luke Center for Public Service

-The Center was named for K.J. and Beatrice Luke, by the Luke family, whose generosity supported the construction as well as the ongoing program.
+The Center was named for the K.J. and Beatrice Luke, by the Luke family, whose generosity supported the construction as well as the ongoing program.

 K. J. and Beatrice Luke